Junaid-tech-cloud/Khansaama-Latest/README.md

 # fyp
 This was my final year project.

-This is an REST API server which serves data to an Android app developed in Java.
-The app is a food ordering app much like Foodpanda which offers the functionality to search food/restaurants in a radius of 2km and place an order.
+This is an REST API server which serves data to an web app developed in Javascript.
+The app is a food ordering app much like Foodpanda which offers the functionality to search food/restaurants and place an order.